giovanniboscu/continuous-section-field/technical-white-paper/06_validation_cylinder.md

 Increasing the number of polygon sides leads to systematic convergence towards the analytical solution.

-For \( N \geq 256 \), all sectional quantities converge within engineering tolerance.
+For `N >= 256`, all sectional quantities converge within engineering tolerance.

 This confirms that:
 - the polygonal formulation is consistent,